bancorprotocol/carbon-simulator/README.md

 ## Branches
 This repo contains two key branches, `main`, and `beta`.
 Their respective properties are as follows:

 - `main`.
-The main branch is the main release branch of this project.
-It may not contain all bleeding edge features, but it has been tested thoroughly (but see the disclaimer on top).
+The main branch is the main release branch of this project, and this is the only branch that is available on [PyPi][pypi].
+It is currently updated from beta every 1-2 weeks.
 The main branch will never be rewritten.

 - `beta`.
-The beta branch is the branch to go for if you are interested in the latest features of the project.
+The beta branch contains the latest features of the project.
 It will have usually passed the test suite, so should not be broken in obvious ways.
-The beta branch may be rewritten from time to time.
+The beta branch will usually be rewritten before it is merged into main, which happens every 1-2 weeks.

 ## Versioning

-We attempt to use [semantic versioning][semver] (`major.minor.patch`), so the major number is changed on backward incompatible API changes, the minor number on compatible changes, and the patch number for minor patches.
+We use [semantic versioning][semver] (`major.minor.patch`), so the major number is changed on backward incompatible API changes, the minor number on compatible changes, and the patch number for minor patches.

 The API in this respect is defined as _"all public methods in the `SimulationUI`"_ object, as well as those in the objects it returns (currently `CarbonPair` and `CarbonOrderUI`).